-Charlie Belle is an Austin-based teen sister-brother pop band comprised of songwriter, vocalist, and guitarist, Jendayi Bonds and drummer and vocalist, Gyasi Bonds.
+Charlie Belle is an Austin-based sister and brother indie-pop band comprised of songwriter, vocalist, and guitarist, Jendayi Bonds, and drummer and vocalist Gyasi Bonds.

 Videos & Press